tryingsomestuff/Minic/README.md

 17902 of 171000 games finished.
 ```

+Minic strength can be ajdusted using the level option (from command line or json configuration file).
+Level 0 is a random mover, 1 very weak, ..., level 10 is full strength.

 ## How to compile
 * Linux : use the given build script (or make your own ...)
 * Windows : use the given VS2017 project (or make your own ...), or use the Linux cross-compilation script given.